JanHerca/urantiapedia/input/markdown/en/Innerface/Vol11/Innerface_vol11_6.md

 The keys of the kingdom of heaven are: sincerity, more sincerity, and more sincerity.
 All men have these keys.
 Men use them--advance in spirit status--by decisions, by more decisions, and by more decisions.
 The highest moral choice is the choice of the highest possible value, and always--in any sphere, in all of them--this is to choose to do the will of God.
 If man thus chooses, he is great, though he be the humblest citizen of Jerusem or even the least of mortals on Urantia.
 (435)

-This God-Spirit-Within did indeed triumph in Jesus' human mind--that mind which in each of life's recurring situations maintained a consecrated dedication to the Father's will, saying, "Not my will, but yours, be done."
+This God-Spirit-Within did indeed triumph in Jesus' human mind--that mind which in each of life's recurring situations maintained a consecrated dedication to the Father's will, saying, “Not my will, but yours, be done.”
 Such decisive consecration constitutes the true passport from the limitations of human nature to the finality of divine attainment.
 (1200)

 The will of God is the way of God, partnership with the choice of God in the face of any potential alternative.
 To do the will of God, therefore, is the progressive experience of becoming more and more like God, and God is the source and destiny of all that is good and beautiful and true.
 (1431)